carloslabra/pa-documentation/tutorial2/silo_flow.md

 - `OUTPUT FILENAME` : Give appropriate output file.
 P4 writes the all data to this file.

 Click on start process as shown in Fig 2 and the progress can be monitored by clicking on information icon next to start process icon.
 A message pops up on the screen after the process is finished.
-This generates .bin file in the working directory.
-At this stage, the pre-processing of DEM results is finished and by clicking on the post processing icon shown in Fig 2 the GiD switches to post processing mode.
+This generates bindary file (extension *.bin*) in the working directory.
+At this stage, the pre-processing of DEM results is finished and by clicking on the post processing icon shown in Fig 2 switches to post processing mode.

 ##Post-processing

 This section describes on how to visualise the results using contour plots and graphs.
-GiD has also several other options to visualising the results, for example iso-surfaces, streamlines etc (refer GiD manual for more information).
+P4 has also several other options to visualising the results, for example iso-surfaces, streamlines etc (refer Visualization manual for more information).

 **Load result file**